Counterfactual Mean Embeddings: Introduction

 \item The proposed estimator is nonparametric, and has theoretical guarantees.
 Specifically, we prove the consistency of the proposed estimator under a very mild condition (cf. Theorem \ref{theo:uinf_conv}), and derive its convergence rates under certain regularity assumptions involving kernels and underlying distributions (cf. Theorem \ref{theo:convergence-rate}).
 Both results hold without assuming any parametric assumption.

 \end{enumerate}

 The rest of the paper is organized as follows.
 After summarizing related work in Section \ref{sec:related_work}, we review in Section \ref{sec:preliminaries} the potential outcome framework as well as kernel mean embedding of distributions.
 Section \ref{sec:cme} introduces counterfactual learning and then provides a generalization of Hilbert space embedding to counterfactual distributions.
-In this section, we also present the theoretical results and the application of CME and the associated distributional treatment effect (DTE).
-We subsequently provide the detailed convergence analysis in Section \ref{sec:theory-main}, followed by examples of the important applications in Section \ref{sec:applications}.
+This section also presents how we can quantify and estimate distributional treatment effects (DTEs) with our approach.
+We subsequently provide the detailed convergence analysis in Section \ref{sec:theory-main}, followed by examples of the important applications in Section \ref{sec:applications} (sampling and testing) and Section \ref{sec:policy-evaluation} (off-policy evaluation).
 Finally, we demonstrate the effectiveness of the proposed estimator on simulated data as well as real-world policy evaluation tasks in Section \ref{sec:experiments}.